pulumi/docs/content/blog/pulumi-in-a-cloud-native-world/index.md

 <img src="order_cluster.png" width="500px">

-We use Backstage to order a new production Kubernetes cluster.
+The Backstage catalog is again the starting point to order a new production Kubernetes cluster.
 This time, we use the Pulumi code to create the cluster in the cloud provider of choice.
 After the creation of the cluster, we add it to the Argo CD as a production cluster.
 This way, we can roll out applications to the production cluster in the same way as we would do for development clusters.

 #### Ordering Other Infrastructure

 <img src="order_rest.png" width="500px">

-We use Backstage to order other infrastructure components, such as databases, message queues, and storage.
-We use again the Pulumi Kubernetes Operator to create the infrastructure components in the Kubernetes cluster.
-This way, we can manage all the infrastructure components in the same way as we manage the Kubernetes clusters.
+Any other infrastructure components such as databases, message queues, and storage will be also ordered via Backstage.
+And similar to the ordering of a new production Kubernetes cluster, we use Pulumi to create the cloud infrastructure.

-## Conclusion and Pulumi Cloud as an Off-the-Shelf Solution
+## Conclusion

 A lot of organizations are building their internal developer platforms using CNCF projects to fulfill the needs of their internal customers.
 The `KEBAP` stack provides a structured approach to integrate these technologies into an effective